TuDo-Makerspace/Dampflog/README.md

 ### Product Description

 The "Dampflockpfeife" (Product ID.
-19 77 77) is a Printed Circuit Board that was published by conrad in 1997 as a DIY soldering set for model train enthusiasts.
-It attempts to mimic the sound of a steam locomotive whistle upon "triggering".
-The intended use is to likely be installed in a model train track and be triggered by a passing train.
-The PCB contains two potentiometers: One for the pitch and one for the whistle duration.
-To trigger the sound, two contacts on the PCB need to be shorted (ex. via some button or sensor).
+19 77 77) is a Printed Circuit Board that was published by Conrad Electronics in 1997 as a DIY soldering set for model train enthusiasts.
+It attempts to mimic the sound of a steam locomotive whistle when activated.
+The circuit board is intended to be integrated into a model train track setup, where it can be activated in response to a passing train.
+To adjust the whistle sound, the PCB features two potentiometers—one for adjusting the pitch and another for setting the duration of the whistle blast.
+Activating the sound requires short-circuiting two contacts on the PCB, which can be achieved, for example, by employing a button or a sensor mechanism.

 Here's a showcase of how the Whistle sounds:

 INSERT VIDEO HERE

+As you can hear, it does somewhat resemble a steam locomotive whistle, albeit rather poorly.
+That being said, a digital solution at the time would likely have been signficantly more expensive.

 ### The Circuit

-Given the time of publication, it shouldn't come as a suprise that the circuit contains no digital components.
-The whistle sound is synthesized completely anagously.
-Thankfully the manual of the PCB is freely available online (see [docs/DLP_Manual.pdf](docs/DLP_Manual.pdf)) and contains everything from a circuit description to a full schematic and even a PCB layout.
-Obviously the manual is in German, but no worries, the circuit will also be covered here!
+Given its publication date, it should not come as a surprise that this circuit is devoid of any digital components.
+The whistle sound is synthesized entirely through analog means.
+Fortunately, the PCB's manual is, despite its age, [readily accessible online](docs/DLP_Manual.pdf).
+It comprises a comprehensive resource, encompassing a circuit description, a complete schematic, and even a PCB layout.
+While the manual is in German, fear not, as we will provide a comprehensive coverage of the circuit here.

 Here's the schematic of the circuit:
 ![Schematic](docs/schematic.png)